Brunope/AmmoReminder/README.md

 # Ammo Reminder
 A Classic World of Warcraft addon for all you huntards that run out of ammo.
-When you are near a vendor that sells ammo, Ammo Reminder pops up a message reminding you to buy some.
+If you're somewhat low on ammo and near a vendor that sells it, Ammo Reminder pops up a message reminding you to buy some.
+Works with both arrows and bullets, depending on your equipped weapon type.

 ![screenshot](http://i.imgur.com/mwuLRxg.jpg)

 ## Version 1.0
 In v1, only Horde vendors will be fully supported.

-## Notes
 I'll be updating this day 1 of classic with stuff that's hard for me to test right now.

 ## TODO
-I plan to make many improvements:
 * ~~Support bullet vendors~~
 * ~~Add remaining ammo count to reminder message~~
 * ~~Check currently equipped ammo to suggest either bullet vs arrow vendor~~